 Bai sach chrouk is a popular breakfast dish consisting of pork, egg, lightly pickled vegetables, rice, and dipping sauce.
 The egg is often in the form of an omelet, which is how I served mine.
 This dish was easy and really delicious.

 The recipe I used is from Chakriya’s Kitchen.

-This was a really good week.
-I was pretty confident going into this week that I would like everything and I did.
+This was a really good week!
+I was pretty confident that food from Cambodia would be delicious and it was.
 My favorite dish was probably the beef lok lak, with mee kola or perhaps kuy teav being second.
 It was hard to choose though because everything was so good.

 Next week, I’ll be cooking food from Cameroon.